 Online penny auctions.
 On the surface, these sites look like a great way to get name brand products for pennies on the dollar.
 Be warned, however, that there are hundreds of scam sites out there with many fewer legitimate sites.
 Even with reputable companies there's typically a catch.
 On most penny auction sites you have to pay a fee each time you bid and usually you have to buy upfront packages of bids.
 For example, you may have to pay $.50 for each bid and have to buy a minimum of 50 bids for $25.
 Bid windows for items are typically timed and you can usually raise the bid only a penny or two each time.
 Most times (unless you are lucky or skilled in strategy) you will not win the items, particularly popular, higher ticket items, and will simply have thrown your money away.
 A recent Time magazine article shares author Belinda Luscombe's experience on one site.
 She may have won $25 earbuds for six cents but spent $30 on losing bids for other items.

-Price comparison websites.
+Price comparison apps and websites.
 Buying items ranging from clothing to travel to electronics at a discount from retail price not only saves money, it's a favorite American pastime.
 Doing online price comparisons before shopping, whether in a store or online, is also smart.
-Hundreds of online price comparison sites (or price comparison search engines) offer to help consumers with the job.
+Hundreds of online price comparison apps and sites (or price comparison search engines) offer to help consumers with the job.
 Many are reputable and offer up-to-date information.
 Many are also prospect aggregators—they capture and share your personal information with third-party companies who then pitch their particular goods or services to you.
-Among these sites are those, for example, who offer to acquire a number of quotes for services such as insurance or loans of various sorts.
+Among these apps and sites are those, for example, who offer to acquire a number of quotes for services such as insurance or loans of various sorts.

 If you are interested in a financial loan, such as a mortgage or vehicle loan or other financial product, such as a certificate of deposit (CD) or money market fund, always talk to Mission Fed first.
 You will find that your credit union offers some of the best rates available and also works with you to find products that fit your needs and financial well-being.